CarlosLacerda1/Project-Auto-Sales-Analysis/README.md

 ### Power Bi

 Data can be visualized in the pbi dashboard, where it is described in terms of distinct factors as customers, countries etc. Different graph types are presented, as pie and bar charts, sales trends etc. DAX calculated KPI indicators, as average and total sales, are positioned upperly.
 Near them, there is a filter where data can be segmented according to selected country and order date.
-Two main measures were considered for the analysis, sales and orders, distributed in two separate dashboard pages.
+Two main measures were considered for the analysis, sales and orders, distributed in two dashboard pages.
 The dataset consists of 3 correlated tables, which comprehends the orders, customers and products lists.

 Tables: